jcmariscal/tilda/README.md

+# About this fork

+This is my fork of Tilda, tailored for use with i3 and focused on improving behavior in dynamic multi-monitor setups.

 # What is Tilda?

 Tilda is a terminal emulator and can be compared with other popular terminal emulators such as